 Despite the post-September 11 controversies over counterterrorism detentions, the power to capture and hold enemy combatants has not traditionally been a subject of dispute.
 The Supreme Court has made this clear: "by universal agreement and practice, [these powers] are important incident[s] of war."
-As the power to detain the enemy derives from and inheres in the larger power to wage war, it exists even in the absence of an explicit statutory authorization to detain.
-However, what was once a plenary power over a captured adversary, in modern American practice, is meaningfully constrained by international law, domestic regulation, and - to a lesser but growing degree - judicial decisions.
+As the power to detain the enemy derives from and inheres in the larger power to wage war, it exists even in the absence of an

-tradition has been to prosecute him in federal court for treason or some other crime.
+6 This is true particularly if the use of this type of counterterrorism detention is confined to noncitizens.
+See Hamdi v.
+Rumsfeld, 542 U.S. 507, 562 (2004) (Scalia, J., dissenting) ("Where the Government accuses a citizen of waging war against it, our constitutional tradition has been to prosecute him in federal court for treason or some other crime.
 Where the exigencies of war prevent that, the Constitution's Suspension Clause, Art.
 I, §9, cl.
 2, allows Congress to relax the usual protections temporarily.
 Absent suspension, however, the Executive's assertion of military exigency has not been thought sufficient to permit detention without charge.").